River Realty Selling Guide - Getting Ready

 “Buyers are Liars”

 We don’t mean to insult buyers with these words—we’re just quoting an old Realtor saying that rather ruefully expresses the frustrations of working with certain buyers: the ones who say, “Show us houses that need fixing, we want to build sweat equity!” only to turn away from perfectly good homes because the kitchen floor needs replacing, or the woodwork is painted.
 Of course some buyers can see past the rough spots, and can envision a great kitchen or a future built-in to add charm and function.
 But, sadly, most cannot: they need to literally see it before their eyes.
 Good listing agents, then, will push sellers to put it there.
 Of course there are limits of practicality: no matter how much a new kitchen is called for, most sellers just can’t swing the time and money needed (although we’ve seen some surprising remodels done on a small budget).
-Decorating, exterior painting, and general repair is a different matter, however—and it’s a shame to see sellers lose 75% of the market because they didn’t know it was worth the effort.
+Decorating, exterior painting, and general repair is a different matter, however—and it’s a shame to see sellers lose half the market because they didn’t know it was worth the effort.

 About a dozen metro-area suburbs in addition to the cities of Minneapolis and St. Paul require an inspection of the property before you can go on the market.
 If you live in either of the big towns you’ll need a Truth-in-Sale-of-Housing inspection report, which costs around $200.
 The city-licensed inspector is required to walk through the entire home and garage with a checklist of about 100 items that compare the mechanical and material components in your house to current city codes.
 The report is limited to a visual checklist and is not technically extensive: the furnace won’t be inspected with instruments, for instance, as it would be in a full-blown buyer’s inspection.
 We won’t get into the maize of coded ratings here; suffice it to say that many of the homes in the city will have an abundance of items that are rated below current building codes.
 In St. Paul, the report is “disclosure only” requiring sellers to do nothing except install at least one hard-wired smoke detector if none currently exists.